OfficeDev/TrainingContent/O3654/O3654-1 Deep dive into native Universal Windows App Development with Office 365 APIs/Lab.md

 ![](Images/6.png)

 ### Prepare the Visual Studio Solution
-Next, take an existing starter project and get it ready to write code that will use the Microsoft Graph API's.
+Next, take an existing starter project and get it ready to write code that will use the Microsoft Graph.

-1. Locate the [Lab/Starter](Lab\Starter) folder that contains a starter project that contains the framework of a Windows 10 application that you will update to call the Microsoft Graph API using the native for the Microsoft Graph API.
+1. Locate the [\\\O3654\O3654-1 Deep dive into native Universal Windows App Development with Office 365 APIs\Lab\Starter](Lab\Starter) folder that contains a starter project that contains the framework of a Windows 10 application that you will update to call the Microsoft Graph using the native for the Microsoft Graph.
 Open the solution **HubApp2.sln** in Visual Studio.
 1. Add the Azure AD application's client ID to the project.
 Open the **App.xaml** file and locate the XML element with the string **ida:ClientID** in it.
 Enter your Client ID.
 ![](Images/7.png)

 ## Exercise 2: Add classes to represent the data returned from the Office 365 service.
 In this exercise, you will add classes to the project that will "normalize" the various data types from Office 365.
 These classes mimic the sample data classes from the starter project.
 This is intentional, since the focus of this module is on the Office 365 operations, not the XAML data binding.
-*Note: The code listed in this lab can be found in the [Lab/Labfiles](Lab\Labfiles) folder.*
+*Note: The code listed in this lab can be found in the [\\\O3654\O3654-1 Deep dive into native Universal Windows App Development with Office 365 APIs\Lab\Labfiles](Lab\Labfiles) folder.*

 1. Add a class to represent a group of items from Office 365:
 	1. In **Solution Explorer**, right-click on the **DataModel** folder in the project and select **Add/New Item...**